alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 Poultry Health Scheme Section
 Animal and Plant Health Agency (APHA)
 Specialist Service Centre
-Block C, Government Buildings
-Whittington Road
+Spetchley Road
 Worcester
-WR5 2LQ
+WR5 2NP

-Once APHA has received your application, a Veterinary Officer will inspect your premises before you join the scheme.
+Once APHA has received your application, a Veterinarian will inspect your premises before you join the scheme.

 $CTA